Durham University: The church university, 1832–1909

 The university opened on 28 October 1833.
-In 1834 all but two of the bishops of the Church of England confirmed that they would accept holders of Durham degrees for ordination.
-In 1835 a fundamental statute was passed by the Dean and Chapter, as governors of the university, setting up Convocation and laying down that Durham degrees would only be open to members of the Church of England.
+In 1834, all but two of the bishops of the Church of England confirmed that they would accept holders of Durham degrees for ordination.
+In 1835, a fundamental statute was passed by the Dean and Chapter, as governors of the university, setting up Convocation and laying down that Durham degrees would only be open to members of the Church of England.
 Regulations for degrees were finalised in 1836 and the university was incorporated by royal charter granted by William IV on 1 June 1837 as the "Warden, Masters and Scholars of the University of Durham", with the first students graduating a week later.
-At the opening of the university, accommodation was provided in the Archdeacon's Inn (now Cosin's Hall); in 1837 an order of the Queen-in-Council was issued granting the university use of Durham Castle, which had previously been a palace of the Bishop of Durham, for further accommodation.
+At the opening of the university, accommodation was provided in the Archdeacon's Inn (now Cosin's Hall); in 1837, an order of the Queen-in-Council was issued granting the university use of Durham Castle, which had previously been a palace of the bishop of Durham, for further accommodation.

-In 1846, Bishop Hatfield's Hall (later to become Hatfield College) was founded, providing the opportunity for students to obtain affordable lodgings with fully catered communal eating, a revolutionary idea at the time, endorsed by a Royal Commission in 1862 and later spread to other universities.
+In 1846, Bishop Hatfield's Hall (later to become Hatfield College) was founded, providing the opportunity for students to obtain affordable lodgings with fully catered communal eating, a revolutionary idea at the time, endorsed by a Royal Commission in 1862 and later spread to other universities, one of the first being the new Keble College Oxford in 1870.
 Those attending University College were expected to bring a servant with them to deal with cooking, cleaning and so on.
 The level of applications to Bishop Hatfield's Hall led to a second hall along similar lines, Bishop Cosin's Hall, being founded in 1851, although this only survived until 1864.
-Elsewhere, the university expanded from Durham into Newcastle in 1852 when the medical school there (established in 1834) became a college of the university.
+Elsewhere, the university expanded from Durham into Newcastle in 1852, when the medical school there (established in 1834) became a college of the university.
 This was joined in 1871 by the College of Physical Sciences (renamed the College of Science in 1884 and again renamed Armstrong College in 1904).
 St Cuthbert's Society was founded in 1888 for non-collegiate, mostly mature, male students as a non-residential society run by the students themselves.
 Two teacher-training colleges – St Hild's for women, established in 1858, and The College of the Venerable Bede for men, established in 1839, also existed in the city and these merged to form the mixed College of St Hild and St Bede in 1975.
-From 1896 these were associated with the university and graduates of St Hild's were the first female graduates from Durham in 1898.
+From 1896, these were associated with the university and graduates of St Hild's were the first female graduates from Durham in 1898.